 Circle Line 6 extension

-While the ongoing Circle Line service adjustments have had commuters grumbling lately, there’s light at the end of the tunnel, and it comes in the form of the Circle Line 6 (CCL6) extension.
-The loop is finally becoming a proper full circle this year, which is big news for anyone who’s ever had to detour to get to their destination.
+While the upcoming Thomson-East Coast Line (TEL) and Downtown Line (DTL) train service adjustments have had commuters saying “not again” lately, there’s light at the end of the tunnel.
+This time, it’s coming from another part of our MRT network in the form of the Circle Line 6 (CCL6) extension.
+The loop is finally becoming a proper full circle in 2026, which is big news for anyone who’s ever had to detour to get to their destination.

 Here’s the lowdown on what to expect when CCL6 rolls in:

-When will the Circle Line 6 extension be complete?
+When will the Circle Line 6 extension officially open?

 Image credit: LTA

 Works for the CCL6 extension moved into the next phase in August 2025, where engineers began systems integration testing across the entire Circle Line.
-This is all in preparation for the extension stations to start operations in the 1st half of 2026.
+Fast forward to today, the new stretch is now undergoing final rounds of testing in preparation for the official opening of the CCL6 extension stations on 12th July 2026.

 What are the stations on the Circle Line 6 extension?